hernanmanrique/hernanmanrique.github.io/README.md

 # Hello and welcome to my site!

 <p style="text-align: justify;">My name is Hernán Manrique.
 I am a Peruvian interdisciplinary researcher, data scientist and GIS enthusiast.
-I currently work as a FWO-PhD researcher at the Department of Biology at KU Leuven in Belgium where I use Land Use Modeling, Geographic Information Systems and Mixed Methods to assess the environmental impacts of drug trafficking in Peruvian Amazonia. </p>
+I currently work as a FWO-PhD researcher at the Department of Biology at KU Leuven.
+In my PhD, I use Land Use Modeling, Geographic Information Systems and Mixed Methods to assess the environmental impacts of drug trafficking in Peruvian Amazonia. </p>

 ## Education
 <p style="text-align: justify;">